Pomax/are-we-flying/docs/index.md

 // how much the vertical speed's allowed to change per iteration. const DEFAULT_MAX_dVS = 100;

-// The elevator trim uses a super weird unit, where +/- 100% maps
-// to "pi divided by 10", i.e. +/- 0.31415[...], so we need to
-// have steps that make sense in radians: our small step roughly
-// maps to a 0.002% step, and our large step maps to roughly 0.2% const SMALL_TRIM = radians(0.001);
-const LARGE_TRIM = radians(0.035);

 // Similar to the flyLevel code, we have no features yet, but we'll
 // be adding those as we go, so we can quickly and easily compare
 // how our code behaves when we turn a feature on or off.